An AAA (Abdominal Aortic Aneurysm) scan will help you find out if you have any widening (aortic aneurysm) of your

 Whether you are concerned about a specific sexual transmitted infection (STI) or simply want to check your status we offer a series of checks designed to meet your needs.

-Also known as testicular screen.
-The ultrasound can help diagnose medical conditions such as pain in the testicles.
+Also known as a testicular screen, this ultrasound can help diagnose medical conditions in the testicles.

 A therapeutic endoscopy is a procedure to treat a problem with your upper gastrointestinal tract (mouth, oesophagus, stomach and small intestine).